aklump/live_dev_porter/knowledge/pages/general/pull.md

     databases:
       drupal:
         drop_tables: false
-        include_table_data:
+        include_tables_and_data:
           - registry
           - registry_file
 ```

 1. Be sure to add `drop_tables: false` to the workflow as shown.
-This will prevent your local database from loosing the tables and data that are not listed in `include_table_data`.
+This will prevent your local database from loosing the tables and data that are not listed in `include_tables_and_data`.
 By default, all tables in your local database are dropped during a `pull` command.
 That is not what you want in this scenario!
 3. Ensure that the configuration for this workflow exists in both environments (local and remote) and that it is also identical on both.
 Remember when you pull with a workflow, the configuration in both environments must match.
 4. Now `pull` and specify this particular workflow as shown: